aiven/aiven-docs/docs/platform/howto/tag-resources.md

 :::note
 Any single Aiven resource can have at most 10 tags attached.
-Within a resource, the tag keys must be unique, meaning that they can't be a duplicated.
+Within a resource, the tag keys must be unique.
 :::

 To work with tags, you can use the following: